SEFI2/ucoin/README.md

-# Business Model for a New Cryptocurrency - U-Coin
+# Business Model for a New Crypto Token - UCoin
 ## Description
-This project briefly explains the business model of a new cryptocurrency being created at Intelligent Enterprise Lab for a purpose of adding comfortability for college stakeholders in transferring, exchanging or simply buying/selling any goods between each other using Smart contracts.
-It describes the parties involved in the university environment and their interest in adapting the new cryptocurrency.
+This project briefly explains the business model of a new crypto token being created at Intelligent Enterprise Lab at Ulsan National Institute of Science & Technology (UNIST) with a purpose of adding comfortability and convenience for stakeholders in transferring, exchanging or simply buying/selling any goods between each other, and if needed they might deploy Smart contracts to make up their own conditions.
+It also describes the parties involved in the university environment, their interest in adapting the new crypto token, the advantages of using Smart contracts, and the functionality of crypto tokens.

+## What is UCoin?
+UCoin is an ERC20 token on the Ethereum network that lets UNIST students to use it as a complementary currency to the Korean Won.
+It can be earned, spent, received, sent like any other currency.
+What distinguishes it from national currency is that you can pay token can be used across our campus for a variety of reasons  and be programmed in a way that will be suitable for you.
+#### Notes
+**Ethereum based ERC20 Tokens**: In Ethereum tokens represent any tradable goods such as coins, loyalty points etc. You can create your own crypto-currencies based on Ethereum.
+Additionally the benefit of following ERC20 standard is that your tokens will be compatible with any other client or wallets that use the same standards.
+**Smart Contracts**: Smart Contracts are self executing code blocks deployed on the Ethereum blockchain.
+They contain data & code functions.
+Contracts make decisions, interact with other contracts, store data and transfer Ether (the unit of crypto-currency in the Ethereum blockchain) among users.

+## What can I do with UCoin?
+The purpose of the new crypto token is to create an alternative marketplace for issuing and exchanging digital assets in a decentralized manner.
+You can:

+ * Send and receive UCoin
+ * Issue new tokens to digitalize assets, and use Binance Chain as underlying exchange/transfer network for the assets
+ * Send, receive, burn/mint and freeze/unfreeze tokens
+ * Propose to create trading pairs between two different tokens
+ * Send orders to buy or sell assets through trading pairs created on the chain
+ * Watch the DEX market to confirm price and market activity of certain assets

 ## Stakeholders
+This is a list of stakeholders involved in our environment:
 * Undergraduate students
 * Graduate students
 * Faculty members